lightning-goats/lightning_goats_V2/CyberHerdExplanation.md

 Your share of payments is determined by your contribution compared to other members:

-- Minimum share: For now everyone gets at least a small percentage (1%)
+- Minimum share: For now everyone gets at least a small percentage (1%).
 - Proportional distribution: Larger portions go to members who zapped more sats to join
-- When the herd is full, each member gets at least 1% of payments
+- When the herd is full, each member gets at least 1% of payments with the big zappers getting more

 ## The ⚡Headbutting⚡ Mechanism

 When the CyberHerd reaches maximum capacity, we use a headbutting system that allows new members to join even when the herd is full:

-- **How headbutting works**: If you want to join a full herd, you can now ⚡headbutt⚡ (bump) the member with the lowest zap contribution right out of the CyberHerd.
-Like a frikkin boss!
+- **How headbutting works**: If you want to join a full herd, you can now ⚡headbutt⚡ (bump) the member with the lowest zap contribution right out of the CyberHerd
 - **Zap-based competition**: Only zaps can be used for headbutting
 - **Minimum requirement**: Your zap must be at least 10 sats and must exceed the current lowest member's zap amount.
 Big goats push out the little goats and eat more treats.
 It's the way of nature
 - **Example**: If the lowest member in the herd zapped 100 sats to join, you need to zap at least 110 sats to replace them